 This is in contrast to a principle-based approach, which sets out the company’s objectives, and leaves the exact details of its achievement to the individual.
-For example: ‘Each employee will be given a work plan for the work.
+For example: ‘Each employee will be given a work plan for the week.
 The employee is free to work where and when s/he wishes, as long as the work is completed at the agreed time’.
 Such an approach gives the individual the autonomy to work under conditions that suit him/her.
 Success is measured by outcome (completion of project), rather than adherence to process (being at work at certain times).

 Advocates of the rule-based approach cite the certainty and clarity of having exact parameters in place.
 This, they argue, leaves no room for misunderstanding.
 However, the danger of this approach is the increasingly long, complex, and unwieldy rules this results in, as the lawmaker consistently tries to plug gaps and loopholes.

 Additionally, a rule-based approach is by its nature a one-size-fits-all exercise that is meant to be applied without exception.
 It leaves very little space for consideration of individual circumstance.